-- A. The total number of District employees compensated in the last pay period of the fiscal year is 71. - B. The total number of independent contractors to whom nonemployee compensation was paid in September 2021 is 6. - C. All compensation earned by or awarded to employees, whether paid or accrued, regardless of contingency as of September 30, 2021 is \$8,130,983. - D. All compensation earned by or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency as of September 30, 2021 is \$9,993. - E. The District did not have construction project that is schedule to begin on or after October 1, 2021 with total costs in excess of \$65,000. - F. The District did not report a budget variance in fiscal year 2021 based on the budget adopted under Section 189.016(4), Florida Statutes.
+- A. The total number of District employees compensated in the last pay period of the fiscal year is 78. - B. The total number of independent contractors to whom nonemployee compensation was paid in September 2022 is 9. - C. All compensation earned by or awarded to employees, whether paid or accrued, regardless of contingency as of September 30, 2022 is \$8,341,916. - D. All compensation earned by or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency as of September 30, 2022 is \$195,183. - E. The District did not have any construction projects with a total of at least \$65,000 approved by the District that is scheduled to begin on or after October 1 of the fiscal year being reported. - F. A budget variance based on the budget adopted under Section 189.016(4), Florida Statutes, before the beginning of the fiscal year being reported if the district amends a final adopted budget under Section 189.016(6), Florida Statutes, as can be found on pages 17-18 of the financial statements.